Estrella Guía

-Estrella Guía (English: Guiding Star), also released as Estrela Guia for its Brazilian edition, is the third studio album by Brazilian singer Alexandre Pires, released on 18 March 2003 though EMI and BGM.
-The album was produced by Juan Vicente Zambrano, Danilo Ballo, Emanuele Ruffinengo, Julio Reyes, Rey Nerio, Alexandre Pires, Pedro Ferreira, Rudy Pérez, Antonio Carmona and Fernando Illan and features collaborations with Spanish singers Alejandro Sanz and Rosario.
-It is the second album by Pires to be released in Spanish, the first one being Alexandre Pires (2001), also released as É Por Amor.
+Estrella Guía (English: Guiding Star), also released as Estrela Guia for its Brazilian edition, is the third studio album recorded by Brazilian singer-songwriter Alexandre Pires, The album witch released by BMG U.S. Latin on March 25, 2003 (see 2003 in music).
+The album was produced by Juan Vicente Zambrano, co-produced by Danilo Ballo, Emanuele Ruffinengo, Julio C. Reyes, Rey Nerio, Alexandre Pires, Pedro Ferreira, Rudy Pérez, Antonio Carmona and Fernando Illán and features collaborations with Spanish singers Alejandro Sanz and Rosario.
+It is the second album by Pires to be released in Spanish, the first one being Alexandre Pires (2001), his debut album released as É Por Amor for its Brazilian edition.

-At the 4th Annual Latin Grammy Awards, the album received nominations for Album of the Year and Best Male Pop Vocal Album, at the ceremony Pires performed a Spanish-English version of the song "Amame" alongside American singer Kelly Clarkson.
+At the 4th Annual Latin Grammy Awards, the album received nominations for Album of the Year and Best Male Pop Vocal Album, being Pires' first Latin Grammy nominations.
+At the ceremony Pires performed a Spanish-English version of the song "Amame" alongside American singer Kelly Clarkson.
 The album was also nominated for Pop Album of the Year at the Premio Lo Nuestro 2004.

 The album appeared on the Billboard Top Latin Albums and Billboard Latin Pop Albums charts, peaking at positions twelve and six respectively.

 Background

-The album was recorded during eleven months in different studios in Europe, United States and Brazil.
+The album was recorded during eleven months in different studios in Europe, United States and Brazil, including Altavox Studios and Nitko Studio in Milan, Italy, Sonoland in Spain, Midnightblue Studios and North Bay Recording Studios in Miami, United States, Estudio Mosh in São Paulo, and Studio Be Bop in Rio de Janeiro, among others.
 It features collaborations with two Spanish singers, Alejandro Sanz in the song "Sólo Que Me Falta" and Rosario in "Inseguridad", about the songs Pires said that "the album is not a Spanish flavored one, those are only two different moments, every song of the album has a different flavour and color, I think we achieved it", he also said that the songs from the album dwell on the "daily life of people".
 The album also includes a version of Gino Vanelli's 1978 song "I Just Wanna Stop", released under the title "Es Mejor Parar" in the Spanish edition and "É Melhor Parar" in the Brazilian one.

+Estrella Guía followed the commercial success achieved by Pires in the Latin American and American markets with his previous solo efforts.
+Due to its success abroad, BGM's New York office invested US$ 3 million to launch the album in international markets.